Blog Post Mainframe Modernization: Automation Makes it Possible

 Overcoming the Automation Challenge

-The right automation platform should allow you to integrate your migrated mainframe applications with modern technology, such as reusable components, microservices, SaaS applications, and containers, so you can orchestrate automated workflows that span your entire hybrid IT environment.
+The right automation platform should allow you to integrate your mainframe applications with modern technology, such as reusable components, microservices, SaaS applications, and containers, so you can orchestrate automated workflows that span your entire hybrid IT environment.

 SOAP Keeps Your Automation Running